The maximum likelihood degree of Fermat hypersurfaces: Determine solutions

-\begin{lemma} Let us consider the Fermat hypersurface of degree $d$.
-The coordinates of the solutions of $I_{n,d}^{\boldsymbol{1}}\setminus \mathcal{H}$ can assume at most $\min\{d,n+1\}$ distinct values. \end{lemma} \begin{proof} Consider $k$ distinct values $p_1,\ldots,p_k$ and assume they appear as coordinates of a critical point.
+\begin{lemma} Consider the Fermat hypersurface of degree $d$.
+The coordinates of each solution of $I_{n,d}^{\boldsymbol{1}}\setminus \mathcal{H}$ can take at most $\min\{d,n+1\}$ distinct values. \end{lemma} \begin{proof} Consider $k$ distinct values $p_1,\ldots,p_k$ and assume they appear as coordinates of a critical point.
 Clearly $k\leqslant n+1$.
 Furthermore, we see from polynomial \eqref{eq:detMinor} that once we fix $p_1$ and $p_2$, the other values $p_3,\ldots,p_k$ have to be roots of the univariate polynomial

 which has degree $d-2$.
 Thus, $k$ can be at most $d$. \end{proof}